LukeHeffAI/Voice-To-The-Dark/README.md

-# Voice-To-The-Dark
+# Voice To The Dark
-Takes the best written stories from the NoSleep subreddit and narrates them
+Takes the best written stories from the NoSleep subreddit and narrates them.